What is GauchoSpace?

-Instructors, if you are the instructor of record for a course, you should see your course listed in the UCSB Site Creator Tool block after logging in to GauchoSpace.
-Click on the green link to create your course site.
-If you do not see a UCSB Site Creator Tool block or have no courses listed in that block, here are some common reasons an instructor's course site is not visible.
+Instructors, if you are the instructor of record for a course, your course site is automatically created for you in the majority of cases.
+Should you not see your course listed, here are some common reasons why an instructor's course site is not visible.
 For more helpful resources for creating and managing course sites, visit Setting up a Site and GauchoSpace Basics.

 Creating and Editing your GauchoSpace Site

 To make changes to your GauchoSpace site, you must click Turn editing on, located in the top right-hand corner.
 The same button is also located at the top of the Administration block.

 Once the site is in editing mode, you can make changes to your blocks, add activities or resources to your weekly or topical blocks, and move or edit items in your site.
 Once you have created your site, visit Editing a Course Site and Other Instructor FAQs for assistance in adding resources and activities to the site.
 Also, you can visit Enrollment Settings and Managing Users for tips on managing your students and teaching assistants in your course site.